Delrynn/inline-sctime/README.md

 Distances in light years is ignored over 0.5ly

 Unintentional:
+Historic logs when launching a client might print incorrect (now) timestamps for lines with distances in them

 Adi:
 Only calculates right-most distance in a message
 Only messages from other users